12 Domino’s hacks for free and cheap food

 One small Cheese & Tomato pizza (9.5 inches wide, or 70.9 square inches) costs £15.99, while a large pizza (13.5 inches wide, or 143.1 square inches) with the same toppings costs £20.99.

-That means a small pizza works out at 21p per square inch, while a large is just 13p per square inch!
+That means a small pizza works out about 23p per square inch, while a large is just 15p per square inch!

 While the exact numbers won't always be the same, the principle is pretty consistent across the menu: one large pizza is cheaper than two small pizzas.
 Stop wasting money and start saving it instead, all the while enjoying some delicious pizza.

 Get more Garlic and Herb dip

-Or, if that's too much for you, spend 59p to get another small dip.
+Or, if that's too much for you, spend 79p to get another small dip, or £1.19 for two more small dips.

 Just remember that you will get one complimentary dip with every pizza.
 To save even more, you could exercise some willpower and ration out the freebie as best you can.

 Create a giant garlic bread pizza

 Who doesn't love garlic bread?
 Nobody.
 And who doesn't love pizza?
 Again, nobody.
 So it's probably not a stretch to say that this is the greatest Domino's hack of them all.

-By adding 'Garlic Spread' as a topping for your base (for free on most pizzas), you can create your very own garlic bread pizza.
+By adding 'Garlic Spread' as a topping for your base (a free topping swap on most pizzas), you can create your very own garlic bread pizza.

 Change your toppings to create a new pizza

 As any seasoned Domino's fan knows, you can change two toppings for free.
 Yes, that's right, free pizza customisation.
 Sometimes, you'll be able to change toppings to create a cheaper pizza than ordering it from the main menu.

 You can also get creative and invent your own pizza.
 If you're looking for a tasty recommendation, we regularly swap out the sweetcorn on the Chicken Feast for bacon rashers or onions!
 Much better.

 Save money on potato wedges

-Why spend around £5 on a side of potato wedges when you can buy the same ones cheaper from the supermarket?
+Why spend £5.99 on a side of potato wedges when you can buy the same ones cheaper from the supermarket?